 Why do we override these functions in Android Lifecycle?

-Understanding and implementing these functions can avoid the App crashing when the user receives a phone call or moves to another app.
+Understanding and implementing these functions can prevent the App from crashing when the user receives a phone call or moves to another app.
 These steps are useful to overcome the loss of the user’s progress when the user switches to another app or the device screen turns off.
 Additionally, to perform specific actions when the activity is at some stage, for example, getting the state of the user when the app resumes from the paused state or setting the initial configuration in the creating state.

-I hope this blog is useful and clarified some of the basic concepts related to the android lifecycle.
+I hope this blog is useful and clarifies some of the basic concepts related to the android lifecycle.
 Please have a look at our extensive portfolio to view the snippets of my work.
 Thank you ?